 Long gone are the days of picking up blank receipts from a cabbie.
 With the advent of technology, fabricating receipts has never been easier.

-With just a quick Google search I came across two online tools (Express Expense and Fake Receipt) that generate a plethora of receipts - for Uber, hotels, fuel, meals, coffee, and much more.
+With just a quick Google search, I came across several online tools that generate a plethora of receipts – for Uber, hotels, fuel, meals, coffee, and much more.
 I created a few receipts using the tool and compared them to legitimate receipts.
 Even having spent many years in the fraud detection space, it was tough for me to spot the differences at first glance.
 The more I stared at each receipt, the more real they looked.

 As we think like a fraudster, let’s look at some fraud schemes employees could engage in by submitting fraudulent fake receipts:

 - Billing for expenses that never occurred or were cancelled